Load data with Delta Live Tables

 Securely access storage credentials with secrets in a pipeline

 You can use Azure Databricks secrets to store credentials such as access keys or passwords.
 To configure the secret in your pipeline, use a Spark property in the pipeline settings cluster configuration.
-See Configure your compute settings.
+See Configure compute for a Delta Live Tables pipeline.

 The following example uses a secret to store an access key required to read input data from an Azure Data Lake Storage Gen2 (ADLS Gen2) storage account using Auto Loader.
 You can use this same method to configure any secret required by your pipeline, for example, AWS keys to access S3, or the password to an Apache Hive metastore.